-Planning of the next KBS-3H project phase "Complementary studies of horizontal emplacement KBS-3H" is on-going and a project decision and project plan will be approved in April.
+The project decision and the project plan for the next KBS-3H project phase "Complementary studies of horizontal emplacement KBS-3H" have been approved.
+The project is divided into two sub-projects and covers the period 2008 to mid 2010.